About Our Club

 Please include a stamped self addressed envelope with all paper

-- The Cape May County Amateur Radio Club (CMCARC) is an American Radio Relay League (ARRL) affiliated club and is a Not For Profit Organization.
+- The Cape May County Amateur Radio Club (CMCARC) is an American Radio Relay League (ARRL) affiliated club and is a Not-for-Profit Organization.
 The CMCARC’s objectives are to provide, as a public service, radio communications in time of need utilizing skilled personnel, to promote operating efficiency, radio knowledge, fraternalism and to advance the general interest and welfare of amateur radio in Cape May County.
-Our membership provides public service in time of emergency as well as general community service.
+Our membership provides public service in times of emergency as well as general community service.